Apepi/Pythonwork/README.md

 ### 2. Task Management System
 - A text file-based task and user management application
 - Showcases file I/O operations, date handling, and user authentication

+### 3. Solar Controller Data Logger
+- A script for retrieving data from a SRNE solar controller and logging it to InfluxDB
+- Demonstrates IoT device communication, time-series data handling, and integration with cloud databases

 Each project has its own directory with a dedicated README providing more details on its purpose, features, and how to run the code.